jadegosar/jadegosar.github.io/mens_bball_project.md

 **Statistical Significance Testing**

+We performed various t-tests to determine if there was a statistically signficant difference in means for our metrics of interest when comparing force plate testing sessions from before games to the ones that took place after games.
+The ultimate intention in this was to ascertain which metrics may best represent fatigue from the weekend as these variables would show a decrease when comparing the test before the game to the test after.
+We also looked into whether there were significant differences for the differing number of days after the game that testing sessions were held (i.e. 1-3 days after each game).

 **Determining Key Performance Indicators**

 The metrics that had statistically signficant differences between tests before a game and tests after a game were included in the final dashboard that my group member created to share with the Strength and Conditioning coach for the basketball team.
-Additionally, the metrics that we found had significance in our linear regression modeling were included in the final dashboard...
+Additionally, the variables that we found had significance in our linear regression modeling were included in the final dashboard to create a comprehensive application that could provide feedback in real-time on the most important metrics from the countermovement jumps.
+From our trial analysis findings, we were also able to identify how to select the trial that represented the athlete's best ability on each test date and only show that jump in the dashboard.
+We were then able to calculate z-scores of each metric to compare over time and flag players whose scores fall outside of a specified number of standard deviations.

 ### 4. Final Deliverables